klmui/All-Projects/README.md

 Hi there 👋!
 My name is Kenny and I am currently a junior at The Univeristy of Wisconsin-Madison majoring in CS with certificates in both leadership and entrepreneurship.
 My intentions also include earning a degree in data science (B.S.), and studying abroad in the near future!
-My hobbies include late-night coding sessions with friends, giving back to my community, running, and traveling!
+My hobbies include late-night coding sessions with friends, giving back to my community, running, filming/editing videos, and traveling!
 I love to meet new people, so feel free to shoot me an email at any time!

 ### Connect with me:
 [<img align="left" alt="klmui.com" width="22px" class="aboutSocialBtn"